 Dry gas tank – A dry gas tank is also prone to air-locking.

-When the fuel lines run dry, they are replaced with air. refilling the tank then pushes the air towards the carburetor.
+When the fuel lines run dry, they are replaced with air. refilling the tank pushes the air towards the carburetor.
 However, if the gas tank isn’t filled to the top, the weight of the gas may not be sufficient to push the air completely out of the system.

 Trapped air in the fuel lines means no gas getting to the engine.
 The usual fix is to release the air by opening the carburetor bowl drain, but just before we do that we’ll try to release the airlock by tapping on the gas bowl.